 A trace processor microarchitecture is developed to exploit control independence and thereby reduce branch misprediction penalties.
 There are three major contributions.
 1) Trace-level re-convergence is not guaranteed despite re-convergence at the instruction-level.
 Novel trace selection techniques are developed to expose control independence at the trace-level.
 2) Control independence's potential complexity stems from insertion and removal of instructions from the middle of the instruction window.
 Trace processors manage control flow hierarchically (traces are the fundamental unit of control flow) and this results in an efficient implementation.
 3) Control independent instructions must be inspected for incorrect data dependences caused by mispredicted control flow.
 Existing data speculation support is easily leveraged to selectively re-execute incorrect-data dependent, control independent instructions.

-Control independence improves trace processor performance from 2% to 25%, and 13% on average, for the SPEC95 integer benchmarks.
+For five of the SPEC95 integer benchmarks, control independence improves trace processor performance from 5% to 25%, and 17% on average.

 1. Introduction